sagemath/trac_to_gh/Issue 9054.md

 # Issue 9054: create a class for basic function_field arithmetic for Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9054

 Original creator: was